RoboJackets/robocup-software/docs/source/tutorial.rst

 There are many ways to assign a Role to a given robot (see the design doc linked above for more detail).
 In this case, assign robot 1 to be our runner.
-(That's our most in-shape robot, so they can handle the extra miles.)
+(That's our most in-shape robot, so it can handle the extra miles.)
 Do this the same way that the Goalie Role always picks robot 0 to be the goalie.

 You may have noticed there's a lot of file-finding in this section.
 Use the